goytoom/goytoom.github.io/index.md

 I originally worked on applying machine learning to control systems and process optimization (BS/MS Process Engineering, TU Berlin), but became increasingly interested in using these methods to study human behavior (BS, Free University Berlin; PhD, University of Southern California).

-My research now integrates computational and behavioral methods to study complex social phenomena, with an emphasis on grounding computational models in psychology.
+My research now integrates computational and behavioral methods to study complex social phenomena, with an emphasis on grounding computational models in psychological theory.
-More recently, I have extended this work to advancing AI systems, and particularly agentic AI, by integrating insights from psychology with computational techniques to design systems that are more adaptive, robust, and socially aware.
+More recently, I have extended my work to improving AI systems, especially agentic AI, by applying psychological insights to make them more adaptive, robust, and socially aware.

 ## Research Interests

 - **Computational Social Dynamics:** Using simulations and computational models to uncover mechanisms of group behavior and generate insights that inform both theory and applications.